7 Key Factors to Consider When Qualifying a Partner

 “When objectives are not aligned, there was no reason to prioritize a partnership or put any effort behind co-marketing/co-selling with them.” – Steve Hellin

-Sonia Marie Groff highlights the importance of aligning your partner’s profile with your company’s Ideal Partner Profile (IPP) to refine your partner relationship management strategy.
+Sonia Marie Groff adds that aligning your partner’s profile with your company’s Ideal Partner Profile (IPP) refines your partner relationship management strategy.

 Consider these questions when evaluating this alignment: